 Once you have spent a good amount of time reading the terms of employment, the next step is to acknowledge it.
 Inform the person who has sent you the job offer letter, by either phone or email.
 Do not forget to thank him/her for the offer.
-If you are convinced that this is the right offer for you, go ahead and tell the hiring manager that you are ready to accept it.
+If you are convinced that this is the right job offer for you, go ahead and tell the hiring manager that you are ready to accept the job offer.
 However, if you have questions regarding the job offer or expecting offers from other companies, it is completely okay to ask the hiring manager to give you some time for evaluating the offer.

 Tip #3.
 Clarify the Terms that are Unclear to You

 Follow up with the hiring manager to clear your doubts before declining or accepting the job offer.
 Also, utilize this time to negotiate the terms of employment, if you feel the need.
 However, be careful about how to initiate the negotiation talk.
 Instead of asking closed-ended questions, ask open-ended questions such as ‘How negotiable is the salary?’
 Asking questions in such a manner will make it difficult for the hiring manager to give a clear-cut ‘No’ as an answer and will also increase your chances of getting a revised offer letter with a better salary.